Support my independent tests. When you buy through my links, I may earn a commission. Learn more.

 Horizon V2 Being Carried

 And not only is it fun – it’s durable, too.
 Built with robust materials, the Horizon’s design is geared in every way to resist wear and tear.
-From the solid rear tire and impenetrable drum brakes; to the protective casings around the cables: this scooter is made for minimal upkeep and full-throttle usage.
+From the solid rear tire and impenetrable drum brake; to the protective casings around the cables: this scooter is made for minimal upkeep and full-throttle usage.
 My only negative is that you need to be careful in ensuring that the telescopic stem lever is tightly fastened to avoid stem wobble.

 Horizon V2 Wide Handlebars